omnetpp/omnetpp/doc/src/installguide/ch-windows-omnetpp.rst

    $ |omnetpp|

 We recommend that you start the IDE from the command-line.
-Yo can also create a shortcut for starting the IDE.
+You can also create a shortcut for starting the IDE.
 To do so, locate the ``opp_ide.exe`` program in the ``|omnetpp|-|version|/ide`` directory in Windows Explorer, right-click it, and choose *Send To > Desktop (create shortcut)* from the menu.
 You can right-click the taskbar icon while the IDE is running, and select *Pin this program to taskbar* from the context menu.